Subspace Adversarial Training: Experiments

 \subsection{Extensions to Multi-step AT}

-We then apply Sub-AT to multi-step AT.
-First, we focus on mitigating robust overfitting and set standard PGD-10 AT \cite{madry2017towards} as the baseline.
-To numerically show the degree of the overfitting, we report the difference between best robust accuracy (when early stopping during the training) and final robust accuracy.
-The difference is crucial as, generally, we can only obtain the final performance without using the validation set.
-From the results in \cref{tab:multistepAT}, we can find that robust overfitting occurs in every setting of AT as expected, and the robust accuracy gap between the best and the final can be as large as $8.17\%$ (on CIFAR-10 with $\ell_\infty$ norm).
-By restricting the AT in subspace, our Sub-AT can reduce the gap to less than $0.5\%$ meanwhile significantly boosting the robust accuracy (\eg, $+\mathbf{1.7}\%$ on CIFAR-10).
-Thanks to the good subspace obtained by DLDR algorithm \cite{li2021low}, the generalization on the clean data is also kept compared with standard AT.
-More examinations on the improvement of the robustness via Auto-Attack are presented in \cref{multistep_autoattack}.
-We can find that our Sub-AT can mitigate the robust overfitting and consistently improve the model robustness, demonstrating that training in subspace can genuinely overcome the overfitting and improve the model robustness rather than as a result of gradient masking \cite{papernot2017practical, athalye2018obfuscated}.
-It is worth noting that our robustness improvements naturally benefit from the low-dimensional optimization, and the results are promising to be further improved via combining other enhancement techniques, such as modifications on the loss function \cite{chen2020robust}.
+We then apply Sub-AT to mitigate robust overfitting in multi-step AT, where we set standard PGD-10 AT \cite{madry2017towards} as the baseline.
+To numerically show the degree of overfitting, we report the difference between the best and final robust accuracy.
+The difference is crucial as, generally, we can only attain the final performance without using validation set.
+From the results in \cref{tab:multistepAT}, we observe that robust overfitting occurs in every setting of AT as expected, and the gap between best and final can be as large as $8.17\%$ (on CIFAR-10 with $\ell_\infty$ norm).
+By restricting AT in subspace, we reduce the gap to less than $0.5\%$ meanwhile significantly improving the robust accuracy (\eg, $+\mathbf{1.7}\%$ on CIFAR-10).
+In the good subspace extracted from DLDR \cite{li2021low}, generalization on clean data is also kept compared with standard AT.
+More examinations via Auto-Attack are presented in \cref{multistep_autoattack}, where we observe that Sub-AT can indeed mitigate robust overfitting and consistently improve the robustness, rather than as a result of gradient masking \cite{papernot2017practical, athalye2018obfuscated}.
+We note that the improvements in robustness naturally come from the low-dimensional optimization, and the results are promising to be further improved by combining other enhancement techniques, such as modifications on loss function \cite{chen2020robust}.

-Finally, we apply single-step Fast Sub-AT in the subspace extracted from multi-step PGD-10 AT.
-From the results in \cref{tab:multi-step-subspace}, we can find that, surprisingly, Fast Sub-AT with a larger radius can even achieve significantly better robust accuracy than multi-step PGD-10 Sub-AT.
-It implies that we can achieve strong robustness only with the guidance of weak adversarial examples in the subspace, which also brings great computational benefits.
-This encouraging finding reveals the previously underestimated potential of single-step AT and provides a new scheme for designing more robust and efficient AT methods.
+Finally, we apply Fast Sub-AT to the subspace extracted from multi-step PGD-10 AT.
+From the results in \cref{tab:multi-step-subspace}, we observe that, surprisingly, Fast Sub-AT with a larger training radius remarkably outperforms the PGD-10 Sub-AT.
+It implies that we can achieve strong robustness only with the guidance of weak adversarial examples in the subspace, which also brings computational benefits.
+This encouraging finding reveals the previously underestimated potential of single-step AT and can provide a new scheme for designing more robust and efficient AT methods.